Qovery/qovery-client-go/docs/VariableMainCallsApi.md

 )

 func main() {
-    parentId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | the id where the variable will be added (optional) scope := openapiclient.APIVariableScopeEnum("APPLICATION") // APIVariableScopeEnum | the scope of the parent where the variable will be added (optional) isSecret := true // bool |  (optional)
+    parentId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | it filters the list by returning only the variables accessible by the selected parent_id.
+This field shall contain the id of a project, environment or service depending on the selected scope.
+Example, if scope = APPLICATION and parent_id=<application_id>, the result will contain any variable accessible by the application.
+The result will contain also any variable declared at an higher scope. (optional) scope := openapiclient.APIVariableScopeEnum("APPLICATION") // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). (optional) isSecret := true // bool |  (optional)

     configuration := openapiclient.NewConfiguration()